Accessories Bicycles Parts Specials Tools

 Shimano Nexus 8-speed Service Manual

-Shimano Tech Tips -- structure and function, troubleshooting charts etc.
+Shimano Tech Tips -- older pages: structure and function, troubleshooting charts etc.

 Aaron's Bicycle Repair, Seattle, Washington, USA -- specializes in internal hubs